How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 Sir Bob Neill

-Sir Bob is the chairman of the Justice Select Committee and claimed the scandal shows a “failure of leadership”.
+Sir Bob is the chairman of the justice select committee and claimed the scandal showed a “failure of leadership”.

 “Now I’m surprised frankly that some senior civil servants in Downing Street are still in post after what was found, but ultimately the political leadership, I’m afraid, stops with the Prime Minister and the accountability to the public stops with the Prime Minister.”